-The principal objective and aim of the charitable company is the operation of St Wilfrid's Church of England Primary Academy, Canon Sharples CE Primary and Nursery School, St. David Haigh and Aspull CE Primary School and Adlington St Paul's Church of England Primary School to provide education for pupils between the ages of 3-11 years.
+The principal objective and aim of the charitable company is the operation of St Wilfrid's Church of England Primary Academy, Canon Sharples CE Primary and Nursery School, St. David Haigh and Aspull CE Primary School, Adlington St Paul's Church of England Primary School and Hesketh-with-Becconsall All Saints CE Primary School, to provide education for pupils between the ages of 3-11 years.